awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 **Note**
 The remaining steps of this procedure assume you have set your **DesiredCapacity** to `1`\.

    At this point, Auto Scaling attempts to scale to one instance\.
-Then, because the hook that CodeDeploy added is still present, CodeDeploy tries to deploy, the deployment fails, Auto Scaling cancels the instance, and Auto Scaling tries to re\-launch an instance to reach desired capacity of one, which again fails\.
+Then, because the hook that CodeDeploy added is still present, CodeDeploy tries to deploy; the deployment fails; Auto Scaling cancels the instance; and Auto Scaling tries to re\-launch an instance to reach desired capacity of one, which again fails\.
 You are in a cancel\-relaunch loop\.

-1. Deregister the Auto Scaling group from the deployment group:
+1. De\-register the Auto Scaling group from the deployment group:
 **Warning**
 The following command will launch a new EC2 instance with no software on it\.
 Before running the command, make sure that an Auto Scaling `InService` instance running no software is acceptable\.
 For example, make sure your load balancer is not sending traffic to this host without software\.
 **Important**